 In the top navigation bar, select the destination region.
 In the left navigation pane, click Virtual Border Routers (VBRs).

-On the Virtual Border Routers (VBRs) page, click the VBR1 instance ID.
+On the Virtual Border Routers (VBRs) page, you can click the ID of the VBR1 instance.

-On the VBR1 details page, click the Routes tab and click Add Route.
+On the VBR1 details page, on the Routes tab, click Add Route.

-In the Add Route panel, configure the following parameters and click OK.
+In the Add Route panel, set the following parameters and click OK.

 Configuration